 - Parque Eduardo VII offers amazing views from the top and contains the cool greenhouse, Estufa Fria

-Best hotels around Avenida da Liberdade in Lisbon
+Best Lisbon hotels around Avenida da Liberdade

-My top choice would be Inspira Santa Marta Hotel and Spa as it offers excellent value for money for gorgeous, eco-friendly upmarket accommodation.
+My top hotel choice would be Inspira Santa Marta Hotel and Spa as it offers excellent value for money for gorgeous, eco-friendly upmarket accommodation.
 If you enjoy spending time in hotels and making use of their spa facilities, wine tasting and other activities, this is the place to come.
 Their Mediterranean restaurant caters well to vegetarians and a range of food intolerances.

 For a more classical environment with historical touches and full modern comforts, you might prefer the Heritage Avenida Liberdade, a 4-star boutique hotel in an 18th century building that has an indoor pool.